 As a member of the OECD, Luxembourg adheres to the organization’s Transfer Pricing Guidelines which reflect the consensus of OECD Member countries towards the application of the arm’s length principle as provided in article 9(1) of the OECD Model Tax Convention.
 Notably, this provision is frequently included in tax treaties concluded by Luxembourg.

-Transfer pricing and the OECD Guidelines received a lot of attention during the OECD/G20 in their Base Erosion and Profit Shifting (BEPS) initiative.
-Four of the fifteen BEPS Actions aimed at providing new or changing existing transfer pricing guidance and related documentation requirements.
+Transfer pricing and the OECD Transfer Pricing Guidelines received a lot of attention during the OECD/G20 in their Base Erosion and Profit Shifting (BEPS) initiative.
+4 of the 15 BEPS Actions aimed at providing new or changing existing transfer pricing guidance and related documentation requirements.
 As a result thereof, several chapters of the OECD Guidelines have been significantly amended or replaced in the 2017 Revision thereof.